European Society of Toxicologic Pathology (ESTP)

 Laetitia Elies, Eveline de Rijk, and Sibylle Gröters on behalf of the ESTP Committee for Scientific Standards

-The Scope of the ESTP Committee for Scientific Standards (CSS, formerly the Guideline Committee) has a dual focus:
+The Scope of the ESTP Committee for Regulatory & Scientific Standards (CRSS, formerly the Guideline Committee) has a dual focus:

 The internal focus is to update and inform the ESTP members about recent developments, changes and issues affecting guidelines and scientific standards which impact the daily work of toxicopathologists and correlated scientific fields.
 This should happen in an interactive fashion.
 Comments, proposals and criticism are welcome via email or in the Members Only area.
 The opinions and feed-back of the members will be a useful tool for the second focus:

-• Individual members of the CSS are responsible for reviewing websites of specific regulatory bodies (namely EMA, FDA, ICH, OECD, EPA) and informing the Committee of any draft guidelines which fall within the scope of the CSS.
+• Individual members of the CRSS are responsible for reviewing websites of specific regulatory bodies (namely EMA, FDA, ICH, OECD, EPA) and informing the Committee of any draft guidelines which fall within the scope of the CRSS.

-• The CSS will develop preliminary comments on behalf of the ESTP which are then submitted to the Society's Executive Board for endorsement; the Board will make efforts to respond within 10 days.
-The CSS comments will be made available in parallel in the Members Only area and any member of ESTP is invited to make further comments or suggestions.
+• The CRSS will develop preliminary comments on behalf of the ESTP which are then submitted to the Society's Executive Board for endorsement; the Board will make efforts to respond within 10 days.
+The CRSS comments will be made available in parallel in the Members Only area and any member of ESTP is invited to make further comments or suggestions.

 • If the Executive Board feel that the draft guideline could have a particularly significant impact on our work then a more proactive engagement of the Society's membership may be proposed (including an extension of time available, if possible).